fatemeh-code-official/Booksin-shop/README.md

-# 📚 Booksin Shop
+# 📚 Booksin Blog

-A full-stack Django-based book shop and blogging platform built with a scalable architecture and clean separation of concerns.
+A full-stack Django-based book blog platform built with a scalable architecture and clean separation of concerns.

-Booksin Shop is a dynamic web application where book and author data are rendered from the database, and a fully functional blog system serves as the core content engine of the project.
+Booksin blog is a dynamic web application where book and author data are rendered from the database, and a fully functional blog system serves as the core content engine of the project.

 The project focuses on backend-driven rendering, authentication workflows, SEO readiness, content management, and clean Django app architecture.